Code-Institute-Submissions/Upon-Wonder/README.md

 Different Devices:
 - All of the above tests where verified to work on tablets and phone devices.
-- Verify that the page is responsive.
+- Verified that the page is responsive.
-- Verify that the background Image is responsive and covers all device viewports.
+- Verified that the background Image is responsive and covers all device viewports.
-- Verify that on phone devices the Copyright column disappears and only the social links column show.
+- Verified that on phone devices the Copyright column disappears and only the social links column show.

 #### About page
-- Verify that the navbar logo links back to the index page.
+- Verified that the navbar logo links back to the index page.
-- Verify that the hovering effect works on all links in the navbar menu and links to their respective pages.
+- Verified that the hovering effect works on all links in the navbar menu and links to their respective pages.
-- Verify that the "Pree-book" link works in the alert message.
+- Verified that the "Pree-book" link works in the alert message.
-- Verify that the hero image covers the width of the viewport.
+- Verified that the hero image covers the width of the viewport.
-- Verify that the hover effect works on the Instagram icon next to each band members name and that they link to the Instagram start page.
+- Verified that the hover effect works on the Instagram icon next to each band members name and that they link to the Instagram start page.
-- Verify that the hover effects works on the social media icons in the footer and that they link to their respective social media pages.
+- Verified that the hover effects works on the social media icons in the footer and that they link to their respective social media pages.

 All the above tests where verified in the following browsers: